Determining the lifetime of long-lived particles at the HL-LHC: Introduction

-Searches for long-lived particles (LLPs) are already being pursued at ATLAS and CMS in LHC, see, {\it e.g.}, Refs.\ \cite{Aad:2014gfa, Aaboud:2017mpt, Aaboud:2017iio, Aad:2019tua, Aaboud:2019opc, Aad:2019tcc, Khachatryan:2016sfv, Sirunyan:2017jdo, Sirunyan:2017sbs, Sirunyan:2019gut, Sirunyan:2019wau} and will be one of the primary focus of new physics searches at the LHC in the coming years.
+Searches for long-lived particles (LLPs) have already been pursued at previous experiments like CDF and D{ \o{}}, and are being pursued at ATLAS, CMS and LHCb in LHC, see, {\it e.g.}, Refs.\ \cite{Abulencia:2007ut, Gruenendahl:2008ew, Aaltonen:2009kea, Aad:2014gfa, Aaboud:2017mpt, Aaboud:2017iio, Aad:2019tua, Aaboud:2019opc, Aad:2019tcc, Khachatryan:2016sfv, Sirunyan:2017jdo, Sirunyan:2017sbs, Sirunyan:2019gut, Sirunyan:2019wau,Ilten:2015hya,Aaij:2015ica,Aaij:2016qsm,Aaij:2016xmb,Aaij:2016isa,Aaij:2017mic,Aaij:2019bvg} and will be one of the primary focus of new physics searches at the LHC in the coming years.
 For an overview of recent LLP searches, we refer the reader to Ref.\ \cite{Alimena:2019zri} and references therein.
 In addition to the multi-purpose experiments ATLAS and CMS, dedicated detectors like FASER~\cite{Ariga:2019ufm} and MATHUSLA \cite{Lubatti:2019vkf} have been proposed to probe long-lived particles \cite{Feng:2017uoz}.
 The range of new physics scenarios that such detectors can explore is both vast and very well-motivated \cite{Chou:2016lxi, Curtin:2018mvb}.
 Moreover, these proposals aim at filling in a ``lifetime gap'' between prompt collider searches and cosmological constraints such as Big Bang Nucleosynthesis (BBN), which is typically sensitive to lifetimes of the order of $0.1$ s or longer \cite{Kawasaki:2017bqm}.

-From an experimental perspective, the definition of what precisely is a long-lived particle depends on each detector and its ability to measure a vertex location with a certain degree of accuracy.
-As the LHC enters a new phase, hardware and technological upgrades make it more efficient in pinning down this location with greater accuracy.

-In this work we will consider LLPs as states with a proper lifetime long enough such that they decay only after traversing some macroscopic distance within the detector.
+In this paper we consider LLPs as states with a proper lifetime long enough such that they decay only after traversing some macroscopic distance (order of few cm) within the detector.
 Such lifetimes can be induced either by rather small couplings or in specific kinematic configurations involving small mass splittings between the particles participating in the process or large propagator masses.
 Regardless of the underlying physics, LLPs introduce significant additional complications for experimental searches as compared to promptly produced particles.
 If the LLP is heavy and charged, it will leave a distinct track in the detector, making detection easier, while neutral LLPs are more difficult to detect.